 It doesn’t really make a difference whether you buy the return or not, but we did just for the security of knowing we had a ticket.
-The staff at the ticket booths speak English so don’t worry if your Spanish isn’t up to much, they’ll ask you where you’re going and if you want a return.
+The staff at the ticket booths speak English so don’t worry if your Spanish isn’t up to much.
+They’ll ask you where you’re going and if you want a return.

 The ticket booth

-We didn’t realise this at first and went off to the shop to buy a drink and a snack, fortunately our bus wasn’t for 20 minutes otherwise we may not have made it!
+We didn’t realise this at first and went off to the shop to buy a drink and a snack.
+Fortunately our bus to Teotihuacan wasn’t for 20 minutes otherwise we may not have made it!
 When we were there the departure times were extremely frequent at every ten minutes.

 Teotihuacan tickets with time on

-Once you’ve bought your tickets to Teotihuacan, go through exit 8 to left of ticket booth.
+Once you’ve bought your tickets for the bus to Teotihuacan, go through exit 8 to left of ticket booth.
 There’s a small shop here if you do want to buy a drink or snack for the journey and a waiting room.

 There are lots of buses lined up!

 We asked a guy in a high visibility vest and he put us in the right queue, which was not the one we would have got in.
-Much better to ask and be safe as this is the only tricky part of how to get to Teotihuacan.
+Much better to ask and be safe as this is the only tricky part of the journey from Mexico City to Teotihuacan.

 The bus says “Piramides” on the front

-The buses are extremely comfortable and the tickets have allocated seats printed on them so you’re guaranteed a seat.
+The buses are extremely comfortable and the tickets have allocated seats printed on them so you’re guaranteed a place.
 From here it should take about an hour so sit back and enjoy the ride.

 Cool scenery on the journey to Teotihuacan